vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 30 / The Quest for the Pāśupata Weapon 577

 actually contains significant information that had been invisible in the above mentioned photograph.
-This evidence was spotted by Bisschop and debated in the fielḍIt resulted in the acknowledgement that the earlier interpretation of the panels of the eastern face as depicting the Daks.a myth needed to be reconsidered.
+This evidence was spotted by Bisschop and debated in the field.
+It resulted in the acknowledgement that the earlier interpretation of the panels of the eastern face as depicting the Daks.a myth needed to be reconsidered.

 The incomplete panel at the southern end (E 1) deserves a full discussion (Plate 143).

-Two features of this sculpture catch the eye and suggest a new identificatioṇThe pronounced ithyphallic character and the brush with peacock feathers, which is held in the ascetic’s left hanḍIt invites comparison to an image found at the bottom of the seventh-century doorpost built into the Deur Temple in Malhar, Chhattisgarh (Plate 144).
+Two features of this sculpture catch the eye and suggest a new identificatioṇThe pronounced ithyphallic character and the brush with peacock feathers, which is held in the ascetic’s left hand.
+It invites comparison to an image found at the bottom of the seventh-century doorpost built into the Deur Temple in Malhar, Chhattisgarh (Plate 144).
 22